-A short 10 minute ride from the mainland and you’ll be on the Binh Hung island.
-There is a tiny fishing village where local inhabitants make money by selling fresh seafood to the large number of floating restaurants.
-There is minimal information online, and majority of the communication on the island will require some form of charades.
+A short 10 minute ride from the mainland and you’ll be on Binh Hung Island.
+There is a tiny fishing village where local inhabitants make money by selling fresh seafood to a large number of floating restaurants.
+There is minimal information online, and a majority of the communication on the island will require some form of charades.

 Getting to Binh Hung Island

 To get to the island, simply get a ferry from the coast south of Cam Rahn Bay, which is on the southeast coast of Vietnam, to this small rocky island.

 Whichever island you decide to visit in Vietnam, prepare to be met with exquisite natural beauty, kind and generous locals, and enthusiastic inhabitants offering boat tours, seafood dinners, and homestays.
 For a truly authentic experience, the homestays will certainly provide you with memories you’ll never forget.

 The friendliness of the Vietnamese people is world-renowned, and any gaps with language can easily be filled by smiling and hand gestures.
 Most important of all, make sure to leave us a comment about your experience traveling Vietnam’s islands and what tips you would recommend to future visitors!